 When you switch to sulfate-free products, it may take time for you to get used to the more gentle lather the products will create.
 You may not experience that ‘squeaky clean feeling’ post-wash, but this is good because it means your scalp hasn’t been stripped of its natural oils.

 Be sure to double cleanse, as the first wash helps to remove dirt and the second delivers nutrients to your hair and scalp, giving you that salon-fresh feeling.
+With the second cleanse, you’ll notice a much better lather, which means you have thoroughly cleansed the scalp!

 Silicones are ingredients that work to provide your hair with a slip that allows for easier detangling and gives it a silky shine.